ms228823/Web-Application-for-Medical-Care-Services---MedicCarePlus---/README.md

 <p>This page shows Reservations information: Rooms No.	patient Name, Check In Date, Check Out Date, Exit Date, Total Price, which is no of reservation days * price,....etc. .
 And user can Print this report by clicking button "print this page".</p>

-## Disclaimer Alert: this part is still not finished yet
 ### 7. Schedule appointments
 ![Add New User](images/appointement.png)
 <p>This page takes clinic patient's appointment information: patient Name, Appointment Date, hour, clinic name,doctor name, email </p>